tanzaki/laravel.blog-guides/getting_started.md

 $ bin/rails db:migrate
 ```

-Rails is smart enough to only execute the migrations that have not already been
+Laravel is smart enough to only execute the migrations that have not already been
 run against the current database, so in this case you will just see:

 ```bash